MSLNZ/Quantity-Value/docs/examples.rst

 Ratios
 ======

-Often ratios of quantities of the same kind arise in physical calculations.
-These are often described as `dimensionless` quantities, but they are not plain numbers and the quantities involved should not be ignored.
+Ratios of the same kind of quantities arise frequently in calculations.
+These ratios are often described as `dimensionless` quantities, but they are not plain numbers and the quantities involved should not be ignored.

 Dimensionless ratios can retain quantity information if defined using the function ``qratio``.